 Student Health: The Duke Student Health Center offers distinct Women’s Health Services and Men’s Health Services providing confidential, professional treatment for a wide range of issues specific to each group.
 Student Health has also incorporated services with a distinct commitment to the LGBTQ+ community.

-Student Conduct: The Office of Student Conduct is committed to recruiting a selecting diverse representatives that reflect the campus population for the Undergraduate Conduct Board.
+Student Conduct: The Office of Student Conduct and Community Standards is committed to recruiting a selecting diverse representatives that reflect the campus population for the Undergraduate Conduct Board.
 Student Conduct officers also consider cultural competency critically important to understanding the students who come before them.

 Residential Life: The community-building efforts led by RA teams regularly include diversity-related efforts.
 Initiatives such as house-based diversity programs offer communities the opportunity to explore issues related to race, learn more about their own perspectives, and seek common ground with others.